AdityaChandravanshi/online_library_management_system/README.md

 python manage.py runserver

-First of all we have to install Python and Django in our laptop or system.

-To install python, we have to click on https://python.org/ on our browser and then download it from there.

-After that we have to install Django by typing comment prompt or write the command pip install Django.

-Then we have to create the project by typing django-admin startProject Online_Library_System from the comment prompt.
+Then we have to create the project by typing django-admin startProject Online_Library_System from the command prompt.

 Then after the project is installed, we will go to the comment prompt and type cd online_library_system and go inside this project.